-(b) and (c) General Rule of Privilege-Who May Claim the Privilege.
+Subdivision (b) and (c).
 The phrasing of the general rule of privilege and the determination of those who may claim it draws heavily upon the attorney-client privilege rule.
 See Rule 503(b) & (c).
-Rule 504 supersedes the physician-patient privilege of Rule 43(h) (4), Alaska Rules of Civil Procedure.
+Rule 504 supersedes the physician-patient privilege of Rule 43(h)(4), Alaska Rules of Civil Procedure.
 For a related provision, see AS 08.86.200 (confidential communications to psychologists).

-(d) Exceptions.

-(1) Condition or Element of Claim or Defense.
-The patient-litigant exception provides that the physician-patient privilege does not exist in any proceeding in which an issue concerning the condition of the patient has been tendered by the patient.
+Subdivision (d).
+(1) The patient-litigant exception provides that the physician-patient privilege does not exist in any proceeding in which an issue concerning the condition of the patient has been tendered by the patient.
 If the patient himself tenders the issue of his condition, he should not be able to withhold relevant evidence from the opposing party by the exercise of the physician-patient privilege.
 By injecting his condition into litigation, the patient must be said to waive the privilege, in fairness and to avoid abuses.
 See Mathis v.
-Kilderbrand, 416 P.2d 8 (Alaska 1966); Trans-World Investments v.
+Hilder-brand, 416 P.2d 8 (Alaska 1966); Trans-World Investments v.

 Drobny, 554 P.2d 1148 (Alaska 1976).
 Those who claim through the patient stand in the patient's shoes for purposes of this Rule.

 After the patient's death, the policies of confidentiality give way to a party's need for information and any party may place the condition of a deceased patient in issue and obtain the benefits of the exception.
 Only information relevant to the patient's condition should be disclosed under this exception.
-See Arctic Motor Freight Inc. v.
-Stover, 571 P.2d 1006 (Alaska 1977).
+See Arctic Motor Freight Inc. V. Stover, 571 P.2d 1006 (Alaska 1977).